How do you deal with your guilt and shame.

 Diamond was a child that sought help.

-Diamond was a child that died without getting the help she needed.
+Diamond was a child that died without getting the help she

 Diamond was an artist.